 If you've developed a necrotizing soft tissue infection as a result of surgery, it may be slower moving and your skin at the wound site may even look normal at first.

-Because your doctor may not be able to tell how far the infection has spread with only a physical examination, he or she might order tests to get more information.
+Because your healthcare provider may not be able to tell how far the infection has spread with only a physical exam, he or she might order tests to get more information.
 These could include:

-Your medical team will check test results for unsuspected organisms and also for bacteria that are hard to treat with the usual antibiotics, which may prompt a change in medication.
+Your medical team will check test results for unsuspected organisms and also for bacteria that are hard to treat with the usual antibiotics, which may prompt a change in medicine.

-Antibiotics or antifungal treatments.
-These medications fight the infection at its source.
+- Antibiotics or antifungal treatments.
+These medicines fight the infection at its source.

-Tetanus immunization.
-Your doctor might also recommend a tetanus shot to protect against additional infection.
+- Tetanus immunization.
+Your healthcare provider might also recommend a tetanus shot to protect against additional infection.

 Your best approach to necrotizing soft tissue infections is to do your best to avoid them.
 To help prevent these infections: